 In February, 2012, the Gilbert & Sullivan Society of Maine (GSSME) celebrated 35 consecutive years of live performances with Trial By Jury, and a unique and original production, A Gilbert & Sullivan Musicale.
-In this, our 37th season, we will be performing that well-loved classic, The Mikado!
+In this, our 40th season, we will be performing that well-loved classic, Pirates of Penzance!

 In 1976, Harris Strong and Elizabeth “Betty” Beatty founded the Gilbert & Sullivan Society of Hancock County (GSSHC).
 Both were mad for Gilbert & Sullivan operettas, and The Grand Auditorium had been renovated recently (by another Harris Strong organization, the Hancock County Auditorium Associates).
 It was a perfect match!
 Betty organized the first live orchestra to accompany live theater productions in the area, a tradition we have continued to this day.